 - All work with unsealed radioactive substances shall be segregated from other work and, where possible, carried out in a laboratory or workplace reserved solely for this purpose.
-Where widely different levels of activity and radiotoxicity are to be in use, separate rooms are preferred. - ▶ Eating, drinking, smoking and the application of cosmetics should not take place in a radioactive substances designated area. - ▶ Before work with unsealed radioactive substances proceeds, written procedures describing good working practices, should be available. - Practice runs might be made with non-radioactive substances, so that when radioactive substances are used, operations are performed speedily and confidently with minimum exposure and risk of accident. - ▶ Working procedures and a contingency plan, taking into account every radiation spill that is reasonably foreseen, should be available for periodic review. - A high standard of cleanliness should be maintained in radioactive substances work-places - ▶ Appropriate means of monitoring for contamination should be available. - ▶ Radiation and contamination surveys should be carried out regularly. - No mouth operations should be carried out in areas where radioactive materials are used.
-Pipettes should be syringe or bulb-operated, or be of the automatic plunger type with disposable single-use trips. - All reagents, tools and, where possible, apparatus used in the "active" area shall be clearly labelled and should remain where practical in the "actives" area. - Any items removed from the actives area shall be monitored, decontaminated if necessary and labelled.
-The label might include details of the individual certifying the item is free from contamination. - ▶ All work surfaces in the actives (including sinks) should be marked be a radiation symbol. - Never store [human] food and beverage in refrigerators/freezers used for storing radioisotopes. - ${\color{red} \blacktriangleright} \ \ {\bf Prevent} \ {\bf skin} \ {\bf contact} \ {\bf with} \ {\bf skin} \hbox{-} {\bf absorbable} \ {\bf solvents} \ {\bf containing} \ {\bf radioactive} \ {\bf material}.$ - Fume hoods and biological safety cabinets for use with non-airborne radioactive material must be approved (through the protocol) and must be labelled "Caution Radioactive Material". - All volatile, gaseous, or aerosolized radioactive material must be used only in a properly operating charcoal and/or HEPA filtered fume hood or Biological Safety Cabinet bearing a Caution Airborne Radioactivity hood label, unless otherwise specified in writing by the Radiation Safety Officer. - ▶ Radioactive preparations should be marked with the radiation symbol, details of the chemical compound, radionuclide activity, and as appropriate date and name of responsible user
+Where widely different levels of activity and radiotoxicity are to be in use, separate rooms are preferred. - ▶ Eating, drinking, smoking and the application of cosmetics should not take place in a radioactive substances designated area. - ▶ Before work with unsealed radioactive substances proceeds, written procedures describing good working practices, should be available. - Practice runs might be made with non-radioactive substances, so that when radioactive substances are used, operations are performed speedily and confidently with minimum exposure and risk of accident. - Working procedures and a contingency plan, taking into account every radiation spill that is reasonably foreseen, should be available for periodic review. - A high standard of cleanliness should be maintained in radioactive substances work-places. - Arrigin standard or clean liness should be maintained in radioactive succession.
+Appropriate means of monitoring for contamination should be available. - Radiation and contamination surveys should be carried out regularly. - No mouth operations should be carried out in areas where radioactive materials are used.
+Pipettes should be syringe or bulb-operated, or be of the automatic plunger type with disposable single-use trips. - ▶ All reagents, tools and, where possible, apparatus used in the "active" area shall be clearly labelled and should remain where practical in the "actives" area. - Any items removed from the actives area shall be monitored, decontaminated if necessary and labelled.
+The label might include details of the individual certifying the item is free from contamination. - All work surfaces in the actives (including sinks) should be marked be a radiation symbol. - ▶ Never store [human] food and beverage in refrigerators/freezers used for storing radioisotopes. - ▶ Prevent skin contact with skin-absorbable solvents containing radioactive material. - Fume hoods and biological safety cabinets for use with non-airborne radioactive material must be approved (through the protocol) and must be labelled "Caution Radioactive Material". - All volatile, gaseous, or aerosolized radioactive material must be used only in a properly operating charcoal and/or HEPA filtered fume hood or Biological Safety Cabinet bearing a Caution Airborne Radioactivity hood label, unless otherwise specified in writing by the Radiation Safety Officer. - Radioactive preparations should be marked with the radiation symbol, details of the chemical compound, radionuclide, activity, and as appropriate date and name of responsible user

-- Work with unsealed liquid sources should be carried out in a double container or large tray (stainless seal or plastic) lined with absorbent material to restrict the spread of spilled materials. - ▶ Operations producing vapour, spray, dust or radioactive gas shall be carried out in a fume cupboard, glove box or other enclosed areas. - ► Appropriate waste receptacles should be provided.
+- Work with unsealed liquid sources should be carried out in a double container or large tray (stainless seal or plastic) lined with absorbent material to restrict the spread of spilled materials. - Operations producing vapour, spray, dust or radioactive gas shall be carried out in a fume cupboard, glove box or other enclosed areas. - Appropriate waste receptacles should be provided.
 Foot-operated waste-bins are preferable. - When leaving designated radiation areas, workers should wash hands thoroughly.
 Hands, clothing and shoes should be monitored to ensure that the contamination derived working level (DWL) (see "Engineering Controls") is not exceeded.
-These procedures should be followed before meals, visits to the toilet and prior to leaving the designated radiation area at the end of each day's work. - Cleaning of designated radiation areas should be carried out by suitably trained people.
-Wet cleaning is generally recommended to reduce the possibility of airborne contamination.
-Separate cleaning equipment should be reserved for use in these areas, Vacuum cleaners should only be used if equipped with high-efficiency exhaust (HEPA) filtration. - F Electrical heating should be used for laboratory operation.
-Evaporation by infra-red lamp reduces splashing, spraying and droplet contamination. - Written procedures for maintenance work should be available.
+These procedures should be followed before meals, visits to the